WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Evaluation framework workflow

 \section{Evaluation framework workflow}

-In this section of the appendix, we detail the methodology employed to evaluate the performance of OOD algorithms on our datasets.
-For the most part, we follow the workflow used by \citet{domainbed} in their DomainBed testbed.
+In this section of the appendix, we detail the methodology employed to evaluate the performance of OOD generalization algorithms on our datasets.
+We follow the workflow used by \citet{domainbed} in their DomainBed testbed and adapt the framework to time series tasks.